GlitchEnzo/NuGetForUnity/README.md

 </configuration>
 ```

 You can change this to any other NuGet server (such as NuGet.Server or ProGet).
-The **NuGet --> Reload NuGet.config** menu item is useful if you are editing the NuGet.config file.
+The **NuGet --> Reload NuGet.config** menu item is useful if you are editing the *NuGet.config* file.

 ![](screenshots/menu_item.png?raw=true)

-NuGetForUnity installs packages into the local repository path defined in the NuGet.config file.
-By default, this is set to the Assets/Packages folder.
-In the NuGet.config file, this can either be a full path, or it can be a relative path based on the project's Assets folder.
-Note:  You'll probably want your Packages folder to be ignore by your version control software to prevent NuGet packages from being versioned in your repository.
+NuGetForUnity installs packages into the local repository path defined in the *NuGet.config* file.
+By default, this is set to the `Assets/Packages` folder.
+In the *NuGet.config* file, this can either be a full path, or it can be a relative path based on the project's Assets folder.
+Note:  You'll probably want your Packages folder to be ignored by your version control software to prevent NuGet packages from being versioned in your repository.

-When a package is installed, the packages.config file in the project is automatically updated with the specific package information, as well as all of the dependencies that are also installed.
+When a package is installed, the *packages.config* file in the project is automatically updated with the specific package information, as well as all of the dependencies that are also installed.
 This allows for the packages to be restored from scratch at any point.
-The Restore operation is automatically run every time the project is opened or the code is recompiled in the project.
+The `Restore` operation is automatically run every time the project is opened or the code is recompiled in the project.
 It can be run manually by selecting the **NuGet --> Restore Packages** menu item.

 ![](screenshots/menu_item.png?raw=true)

-The .nupkg files downloaded from the NuGet server are stored locally in the project folder just above the Assets folder.
-(Assets/../nupkgs).
+The .nupkg files downloaded from the NuGet server are stored locally in the project folder just above the Assets folder.  (`Assets/../nupkgs`).

 # How to create packages?
-First, you'll need to create a .nuspec file that defines your package.
+First, you'll need to create a *.nuspec* file that defines your package.
 In your Project window, right click where you want the .nuspec file to go and select **Create --> Nuspec File**.

 ![](screenshots/nuspec_menu.png?raw=true)

-Select the new .nuspec file and you should see something like this:
+Select the new *.nuspec* file and you should see something like this:

 ![](screenshots/nuspec_editor.png?raw=true)

 Input the appropriate information for your package (ID, Version, Author, Description, etc).
 Be sure to include whatever dependencies are required by your package.

-Press the **Pack** button to pack you package into a .nupkg file that is saved in the Assets/../nupkgs folder.
+Press the **Pack** button to pack you package into a *.nupkg* file that is saved in the `Assets/../nupkgs` folder.

 Press the **Push** button to push your package up to the server.
 Be sure to set the correct API Key that give you permission to push to the server (if you server is configured to use one).